matrix-org/matrix-appservice-node/README.md

 Usage
 =====

+The main use for this framework is for creating new ``services`` which interact with third-party APIs.

-The framework is primarily used by using ``controllers`` which add core functionality onto the raw AS HTTP API calls.
+The framework is primarily compromised of ``controllers`` which add core functionality onto the raw AS HTTP API calls.
 Controllers automatically control common aspects of AS API development, such as checking home server tokens, checking for duplicate transactions, etc. They also provide a modular way to add functionality on top of the AS API: